-- All new staff members will receive training, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation. - All staff members will receive refresher training at least once each academic year as part of safeguarding training, as well as relevant updates as required (for example through emails, e-bulletins and staff meetings). - The DSL and deputy DSL will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
+- All new staff members will receive training, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation. - All staff members will receive refresher training at least once each academic year as part of safeguarding training, as well as relevant updates as required (for example through emails, e-bulletins and staff meetings). - By way of this training, all staff will be made aware that: - Technology is a significant component in many safeguarding and wellbeing issues, and that children are at risk of online abuse - O Children can abuse their peers online through: - Abusive, harassing, and misogynistic messages - Non-consensual sharing of indecent nude and semi-nude images and/or videos, especially around chat groups - Sharing of abusive images and pornography, to those who don't want to receive such content - Physical abuse, sexual violence and initiation/hazing type violence can all contain an online element - Training will also help staff: - develop better awareness to assist in spotting the signs and symptoms of online abuse - develop the ability to ensure pupils can recognise dangers and risks in online activity and can weigh the risks up - develop the ability to influence pupils to make the healthiest long-term choices and keep them safe from harm in the short term - The DSL and deputy DSL will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
 They will also update their knowledge and skills on the subject of online safety at regular intervals, and at least annually. - Governors will receive training on safe internet use and online safeguarding issues as part of their safeguarding training. - Volunteers will receive appropriate training and updates, if applicable. - More information about safeguarding training is set out in our child protection and safeguarding policy.